andrew/ultimate-awesome/README.md

 - [awesome-coins](https://github.com/Zheaoli/awesome-coins) - ₿ A guide (for humans!) to cryto-currencies and their algos.
 - [awesome-lua](https://github.com/LewisJEllis/awesome-lua) - A curated list of quality Lua packages and resources.
 - [Awesome-Unity-Shader](https://github.com/QianMo/Awesome-Unity-Shader) - :boat: 关于炫酷的Unity3D Shader | About Cool Unity3D Shaders .
+- [awesome-llm-strawberry](https://github.com/hijkzzz/awesome-llm-strawberry) - A collection of LLM papers, blogs, and projects, with a focus on OpenAI o1 and reasoning techniques.
 - [awesome-db-tools](https://github.com/mgramin/awesome-db-tools) - Everything that makes working with databases easier.
 - [awesome-jupyter](https://github.com/markusschanta/awesome-jupyter) - A curated list of awesome Jupyter projects, libraries and resources.
 - [awesome-action-recognition](https://github.com/jinwchoi/awesome-action-recognition) - A curated list of action recognition and related area resources.